 Treatment for shingles is intended to manage the symptoms and expedite the healing of the rash.
 You will always be a carrier of the varicella-zoster virus associated with shingles.
 Common symptoms of shingles are:

 Before your consultation with Dr. Hicks-Graham, please prepare the following information:

 Shingles cannot be cured, so the goal of treatment with Dr. Hicks-Graham is to alleviate the symptoms while eliminating the rash.
 She may prescribe:

 Treatment typically takes two to six weeks.
 Most people only experience one outbreak of shingles, but it is possible to have multiple outbreaks over your lifetime.

 Treatment for shingles is covered under medical insurance.
 Our patient coordinator will help you determine your co-payment, deductible and co-insurance amount.
 Payment can be made by cash, check or major credit card.
 Financing is also available through CareCredit®.

 Although shingles may resolve on its own, you should seek medication attention from board-certified dermatologist Dr. Shari Hicks-Graham to alleviate the symptoms and avoid complications.
 She will also explain how to prevent spreading the varicella-zoster virus to others.

 If you have an extremely painful rash with blisters, you may have shingles.
 Contact us to schedule a consultation with Dr. Hicks-Graham to learn about your treatment options.If you have had chickenpox during your lifetime, you are at risk for developing shingles.
-At Downtown Dermatology, our board-certified dermatologist Dr. Shari Hicks-Graham is highly qualified in the management of shingles for those living in the Columbus and Upper Arlington area.
+At Downtown Dermatology, our board-certified dermatologist Dr. Shari Hicks-Graham is highly qualified in the management of shingles for those living in the Greater Columbus area.